-4. He shall whenever any cattle shall be impounded in his On impounding to give pound, within forty-eight hours of such impounding, notice of impounding. notify such impounding (in case the person impounding shall not have given such notification, or in case such cattle shall not in the meantime have been claimed or otherwise disposed of by due course of law) by advertisement and in manner prescribed by section 8, and also give notice in writing of such impounding to the Resident or Police Magistrate of the district in which such impounding shall have been made.
+(4) He shall whenever any cattle shall be impounded in his pound, within forty-eight hours of such impounding, notify such impounding (in case the person impounding shall not have given such notification, or in case such cattle shall not in the meantime have been claimed or otherwise disposed of by due course of law) by advertisement and in manner prescribed by section eight, and also give notice in writing of such impounding to the Resident or Police Magistrate of the district in which such impounding shall have been made.

-5. He shall also within twenty-four hours in the like case affix a notice on some conspicuous part of such pound, with a full description of such impounded cattle, as prescribed by section 8; and such notice shall remain so affixed until such cattle shall have been claimed or disposed of by due course of law.
+And affix notice on pound.
+(5) He shall also within twenty-four hours in the like case affix a notice on some conspicuous part of such pound, with a full description of such impounded cattle, as prescribed by section eight; and such notice shall remain so affixed until such cattle shall have been claimed or disposed of by due course of law.